-In January 2009 the City of Milwaukee passed an ordinance regulating the maintenance of abandoned residential properties pending foreclosure and during foreclosure proceedings.
-The Milwaukee Common Council has modified the ordinance changing the registration and fee requirements (File # 100375).
-These changes will affect all residential foreclosure actions filed on or after October 28, 2010.
-Foreclosure actions with a filing date prior to October 28, 2010 are still required to follow the Maintenance of Abandoned Properties in Foreclosure requirements.
-See http://city.milwaukee.gov/DNS/APIF for more details.
+In January 2009, the City of Milwaukee passed an ordinance regulating the maintenance of abandoned residential properties pending foreclosure and during foreclosure proceedings.
+The Milwaukee Common Council modified the ordinance requirements, and beginning in 2010, all properties in foreclosure became subject to the requirements (File # 100375).

-The Department of Neighborhood Services (DNS) has established a process whereby parties initiating a residential foreclosure action in Milwaukee County Circuit court on or after October 28, 2010 can comply with the requirements under the ordinance and register the property with DNS.
-The process is outlined below.
+Parties initiating a residential foreclosure action in Milwaukee County Circuit court on or after October 28, 2010 can comply with the requirements by submitting a registration.
+The registration is accessible using the website listed above.
+Additional information about the process is outlined below.

 What is required after filing a foreclosure action in Circuit Court?

-Within 5 days of filing the foreclosure action the bank, lender or other financial institution or its responsible agent or servicing company or other foreclosing entity, shall register the property with DNS.
+Within 5 days of filing the foreclosure action, the bank, lender or other financial institution or its responsible agent or servicing company or other foreclosing entity, shall register the property with DNS.
 The property shall be registered in the name of the lien holder using the Residential Property Pending Foreclosure form.
-This form can be found at http://itmdapps.milwaukee.gov/PropReg/login.jsp.
-Here is a tutorial on how to use the registration system.->click here.
+This form can be found at http://itmdapps.milwaukee.gov/PropReg.

 The registration form will require the following information: